SOPs for a One-Person Startup: How to Build Systems When You Are the System

 Start with Tier 1.
 One SOP per day.
 In three days, your business is already significantly more resilient.

-AI Makes This Absurdly Fast Now
+AI Makes This Absurdly Fast Now (And It Gets Better Over Time)

 Here's where it gets interesting for founders building in 2026.

 Two years ago, writing SOPs meant hours of documentation work.
 Today, AI can do 80% of it for you.
+But the real unlock isn't just speed - it's feedback loops.

 I run my entire business as a one-person operation, and here's how I use AI for SOPs:

-3. Use AI to audit your processes.
+4. Use AI to audit your processes.
 Feed your existing SOPs to an AI and ask: "What steps are missing?
 What could go wrong?
 Where are the gaps?"
 It's like having an operations consultant on demand.

 I helped a founder build her entire operations system in Airtable in about three hours.
 Checklists for every job, automated reminders, nothing falling through the cracks.
 Before that, she was losing revenue because tasks were getting missed - not because she wasn't working hard enough, but because her brain was full.